 While both tools support sharing and collaboration, Power BI offers more robust and flexible sharing features, making it a better choice for seamless collaboration.

-Power BI vs Tableau: Customization Capabilities for Tailored Analytics
+Power BI vs Tableau: Which Offers Better Customization for Your Analytics Needs?

 Tableau Customization Options